COVID-19 Privacy Notice

 The lawful basis we are relying on to process your personal data as described in this notice is:

-In addition, where Article 6(1)(e) above does not apply to our processing (for example, where we do not have a specific legal responsibility) we are relying on article 6(1)(f) of the GDPR, which allows us to process personal data when this is necessary for the purposes of the legitimate interests pursued by the University.
+In addition, where Article 6(1)(e) above does not apply to our processing (for example, where we do not have a specific legal responsibility) we are relying on article 6(1)(f) of the UK GDPR, which allows us to process personal data when this is necessary for the purposes of the legitimate interests pursued by the University.

 The University already has in place an appropriate policy document (PDF) which sets out how the University complies with its obligations under Data Protection Law when processing special category data.